awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

    }
    ```

-   The following table contains the account IDs to use in place of *aws\-account\-id* in your bucket policy\.
+   The following table contains the account IDs to use in place of *elb\-account\-id* in your bucket policy\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html)

    \* These Regions requires a separate account\.
 For more information, see [AWS GovCloud \(US\-West\)](https://aws.amazon.com/govcloud-us/) and [China \(Beijing\)](http://www.amazonaws.cn/en/)\.